In this update: Engine and tail cone installed; Parachute canisters

 Beautiful welds by David Martinson and Central Welding Supply

-New Sparco Harness to be installed in the near future
+New Sparco 6-point harness to be installed in the near future

 Zac prepares another great lunch